Chromatophore/HP48-Superchip/investigations/quirk_shift.md

 010F9  @
 ```

 Made a bit of an error here!
 Copying A to C as a byte isn't going to work since we need the 3rd nibble.
-Should have done this instead:
+So, that in addition to dropping 1 from the golong due to being 1 nibble closer:

 ```
 C4 1581 D6 8C2D2F